whentea/cplusplus/basic_construction.md

 __MyNote__:<br/>
-This body consists of some programming parts such as comment, header and body program.
+This body consists of some programming parts such as comment, header and body program.<br/>
-Two back slachs give a sign that the statement is a comment that will not be processing by program Although be statement, yet there is a method in't that no processing will be done there<br/>
+Two back slachs give a sign that the statement is a comment that will not be processing by program<br/>
+Although be statement, yet there is a method in't that no processing will be done there<br/>

 Second, you will look a header that begins with # sign<br/>